-Client Results, Firm News, Health Care, Indiana, Johnson & Bell, Professional Liability
+Client Outcomes, Firm News, Health Care, Indiana, Johnson & Bell, Professional Liability

 Stanzione Successfully Defends Hospital in Wrongful Death Case - Plaintiff Sought $2.6 Million